ovh/docs/pages/web/emails/email_generalities/guide.en-gb.md

 ---
-title: `Getting started with the MX Plan solution`
+title: 'Getting started with the MX Plan solution'
 slug: overview-of-shared-emails
 excerpt: 'Find out how to get started with an MX Plan solution'
 section: 'Getting started'